BertShin/Kobe/README.md

-## Kobe - A Homage for my best buddy... my doge
+## Kobe - A Homage for my best buddy
+...my doge

 ### Overview